kivra/GoCC/README.md

 # Gopher Cruise Control [GoCC]

+NOTE: This repo is archived and left here as a reference of where the code is from.
+Further development and maintenance will continue at https://github.com/gigurra/gocc.

 An in-memory, stand-alone rate limiter with a fixed time window, implemented in Go, using the actor model.
 This app/service was originally written as part of a hack event at Kivra, and was later open sourced under the MIT license.